GrizzHacks/Beginners-Portal/UnityPlayerControl/README.md

 ```

 #### What We've Learned
-- The `GetKeyDown` method returns true only on the first frame a key is pressed
+- The [`GetKeyDown` method](https://docs.unity3d.com/ScriptReference/Input.GetKeyDown.html) returns true only on the first frame a key is pressed
+- [`AddForce`](https://docs.unity3d.com/ScriptReference/Rigidbody.AddForce.html) applies a force to the Rigidbody object.
+- [`GetComponent`](https://docs.unity3d.com/ScriptReference/GameObject.GetComponent.html) is the primary way of accessing other components associated with an object.
 - To use physics interactions, we need to interact with a `GameObject’s` RigidBody component
-- Code that should only be executed once at the start should be put within the `Start` method body
+- Code that should only be executed once at the start should be put within the [`Start` method](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Start.html) body

 ### Having the camera follow the player.

-Congratulations, you’ve now built a functional third-person controller for your game!
-Let’s try making one more modification: having the cameral follow the player.
+ Let’s try making one more modification: having the camera follow the player.

 Go back to the Unity editor, and select  "Main Camera" in the hierarchy.
 Click and drag the camera onto the player object in the hierarchy.
 The camera should show up below the player in the hierarchy and shifted over to the right.
 We have made the camera a child of the player (which is now the parent).
 The child object will inherit any changes to the basic `GameObject` properties (position, activity, etc.), so now the camera will move the same amount as the player.